 We stayed overnight in Hilton Garden Inn (again) and were ripped off by an Uber on the way to the airport next day.
 The driver, who delivered us to the airport, didn’t end the ride and drove almost all the way to the Tanzanian border, so I was charged quite a lot.
 Luckily, I was able to file a complaint, so the money was returned to me (apart from £4.5 spent on the actual ride).
 In case you’re taking an Uber in Kenya, always make sure that your driver finishes the ride unless you want to file claims later.

-Summary of our African journey and 7-day safari in Kenya and Tanzania:
+Summary of our 7-day itinerary for Kenya and Tanzania.
+Safari in Africa

 Overall, I really enjoyed our trip and loved exploring Kenya and Tanzania.
 In general, people were very kind and friendly to us and seeing wild animals in their natural habitat was pretty awesome!
 Some of the hotels we stayed in, will remain in my memory forever, as they were amazing.
 I would definitely recommend you going on a safari at least once!